Skip to Content

 For help with designing and printing custom product labels, we recommend using Avery WePrint™.
 There you can upload your existing artwork, or use one of their many pre-made templates to create eye-catching labels that showcase your brand.
 They offer a wide variety of sizes, materials, finishes, and adhesives.
 Order as little as a few sheets or thousands of labels depending on your needs.
 Custom sizes are also available at no extra cost.
 Check them out at Avery.com to get started.

-Packaging: You can use individual boxes, paper, ribbons, or other decorative elements to wrap your product and to express your brand.
+Packaging: You can use individual boxes, tubes, paper, ribbons, or other decorative elements to wrap your product and to express your brand.
 Include information for reordering (like a business card).
 And here’s an extra tip: If you’re shipping candles directly to customers, add a personal touch by including a branded thank you note.

 Get inspired!
 Take a peek at our packaging and labeling pinterest board below: